 SystemReboot Access Class: UNRECOVERABLE

 Message name Description

 SystemReboot This is an empty message.

-SystemRebootResponse This message contains a "Message" string allowing the device to report back a message to the client as for an example "Rebooting in x seconds."
-Xs:string Message [1][1]
+SystemRebootResponse ssage" string allowing the device to client as for an example "Rebooting in x

 Fault codes Description

 No command specific faults!

 8.3.14 Get scope parameters